thephpleague/flysystem/v2/whats-is-new.md

 You can read more about it in the
 [docs about directory listings](/v2/docs/usage/directory-listings/).

+## Custom mime-type detection

+In V1, looking up mime-types could give performance penalties.
+In V2, this components was extracted into its own package called `league/mime-type-detection`.
+This package allows you to control how a mime-type is resolved for a path + file contents combination.
+This package is shipped by default with Flysystem.

+## Customizable visibility conversion

+All adapter now provide their own interface to convert visibility input and configuration options to their implementation specific permissions.
+This gives you fine-grained control over your security settings.

+## Replaceable path normalizations

+In V1, the filesystem protected against path traversals and weird whitespace in paths.
+For V2, this was extracted into its own internal component, allowing you to replace this behavior entirely, or add your own special verification on top the traversal protection.

 ## Plugins are removed

 In V1, plugins allowed you to extend the functionality of the filesystem.
 It used a